 Disabled Students’ Allowance is designed to cover additional expenses you incur as a student that derive from your disability.
 These can take a variety of forms, but the four student finance bodies group them under broadly similar categories:

 You may also receive DSA funding to pay for other costs that derive from your disability, but do not fall under any one of these categories.

 Disabled Students’ Allowance for PhD students is only intended to cover costs that are specifically incurred as a result of your disability while studying a PhD.
 This means that it will not normally cover:

 Don’t worry too much if you are unsure what specific costs you can claim DSA for.
 Individual circumstances vary and the disability or student support office at your university should be able to advise you.

-Applications to the above Student Finance bodies will require you to provide appropriate evidence of your disability and its impact on your PhD studies.
-The form this takes will depend on the nature of your condition, but it will need to be provided by a medical professional or other suitably qualified person.
+Applications to the above student finance bodies will require you to provide appropriate evidence of your disability and its impact on your PhD studies.
+The form this takes will depend on the nature of your condition, but it will need to be given by a medical professional or other suitably qualified person.

 See the earlier section on eligibility for Disabled Students’ Allowance for more information on providing evidence of your disability.

 Part of your application for Disabled Students’ Allowance will usually involve completing a study needs assessment.
 This may take place at a specific assessment centre or it may be completed by a qualified person at your university.